ctz/ctz.github.com/_posts/2016-01-17-using-sgx-to-hash-passwords.md

 be able to check a user password.
 That's not a sensible approach; backups would be worthless.

-Instead, we use a logical grouping of enclaves all of whom can check passwords -- a 'region'.
-A region is nothing more than an AES key available to all such enclaves.
+So we'll have a logical grouping of enclaves, all of which can check passwords -- a 'region'.
+A region is implemented as an AES key available to all such enclaves.
-'Enrolling' an enclave into a region involves telling it the region key and having it seal the region key to itself.
+'Enrolling' an enclave into a region involves the enclave learning the region key, and sealing the key material to itself for later use.

 <div align="center"><img src="/assets/sgx-region.png" alt="diagram showing simple region concept"></div>

+When we're not enrolling an enclave into our region, the region key can be kept offline, in a hardware security module, or written down in a safe.

+# Operations

-At the enclave level, we need only two operations: setting a password and checking a guess.
+We need only two operations: setting a password and checking a guess.
 These look like:

 <div align="center"><img src="/assets/sgx-pwsetup.png" alt="diagram showing password setup flow"></div>